tbrowder/Proc-Easy/README.md

 **Proc::Easy** - Provides routine `run-command` to ease using Raku's **Proc** class.

 NOTE: This module replaces the `run-command` portion of the deprecated module `Proc::More`.
+Note also the API has changed slightly: the previous `:$all` option was removed and its behavior is now the default (i.e., all three of the output parameter values are returned as a list of three elements unless only one is selected as an option).

 SYNOPSIS
 ========